An operational continuum limit of quantum combs: Worked examples

-In this section, we present the field theory states for instruments corresponding to continuous measurements, sometimes referred to as weak quantum measurements.
+In this section, we present the Fock space vectors for instruments corresponding to continuous measurements, sometimes referred to as weak quantum measurements.
 We refer the reader to the literature for an introduction to this well-established topic \cite{wisemanQuantumMeasurementControl2014, guilminParametersEstimationFitting2024a,rosal2025deterministicequationsfeedbackcontrol,gardiner2004quantum}.
-The following brief exposition serves to establish notation and make our expressions for the respective instrument states comprehensible.
+The following brief exposition serves to establish notation and make our expressions for the respective instrument vectors comprehensible.
 It follows the excellent exposition in Ref.~\cite{guilminParametersEstimationFitting2024a}.

 The evolution of a quantum state $\rho$ subject to continuous measurement of $k$ operators $\{L_j\}_{j \in [k]} \in L(\mathcal{H}_{\rm S})$ is described by a stochastic master equation

 with stochastic increments $\mathrm{d} \bm{S}_j$ corresponding to stochastic processes and $\mathcal{M}$ being a superoperator acting on the stochastic density matrix $\bm{\rho}$ (not necessarily linear) that depends on the measured operator $L_j$.
 The stochastic process $\mathrm{d} \bm{S}_j$ represents the measurement signal of the operator $L_j$.
 For simplicity, we omit from \cref{eq:cont_measurement_SME} any coherent evolution of the system, take the operators $\{L_j\}$ to be time-independent, and assume perfect efficiency of the continuous measurement.
 Our derivation can be easily adapted to remove these assumptions.